Sumanth-C4TBrilliantThoughts/resume/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The smart resume theme is available as open source.